sonyahack1/PortSwigger/SSRF-4_with_blacklist-based_input_filter/SSRF-4_SSRF_with_blacklist-based_input_filter___23.04.2025_.md

 ---

-> To solve this problem, you need to send a request to delete the user `carlos`:
+> To solve this lab you need to send a request to delete the user `carlos`:

 ```bash